UnderscorePoY/pokecrystal-custom-starter/README.md

 - Custom starter menu available before New Game, through the Option menu.
 - 5 Repels given by Elm's Assistant when exiting the Lab the first time.
 - 5 Master Balls given in exchange of Poké Balls by Elm's Assistant when exiting the Lab the second time.
+- Master Balls sell for 100 each (same as Poké Ball).
 - Route 29 : only L2-3 Sentrets during Morning/Day times.
 - Route 30 : only L4 Hoppips during Morning/Day times, only L4 Poliwags during Night time.
 - Route 31 : only L5 Bellsprouts during Morning/Day times, only L4 Poliwags during Night time.